-at creating a free editable map of the world containing information about the environment.
+The environment visualization is ensured since the Monitoring and Command Tool is created based on the OpenStreetMaps API.
+OpenStreetMap is a global collaborative (crowd-sourced) dataset and project that aims at creating a free editable map of the world containing information about the environment.
 It contains data for example about streets, buildings, different services, and land use.
 OpenStreetMap provides free editable maps of the whole world and is a restriction-free mapping solution that can be used for commercial and non-commercial usage which any limitation.

-Although the first attempt has been to use the Google Maps API, at the end the partners concluded that the Open Source solution offered by Open Street Maps was more appropriate since the Consortium were looking for more customization and control.
+Although our first attempt was to use the Google Maps API, at the end we concluded that the Open Source solution offered by Open Street Maps was more appropriate since we were looking for more customization and control.
 Open Street Maps provides ability to manage things according to our requirements.